JitterSystems/ShadowNet/README.md

-     With the jitter already sending packets at a random time, to further enhance the jitter, Entropy IAT was added so that between the packets being sent, they never send in the same randomized order (making the randomization of them being sent unpredictable) Added for every single byte leaving the machine, even to the Cover traffic and The Start/Disconnect delay
+     With the jitter already sending packets at a random time, to further enhance the jitter, Entropy IAT was added so that between the packets being sent, they never send in the same randomized order (making the randomization of them being sent unpredictable) Added for every single byte leaving the machine, even to the Cover traffic and The Start/Disconnect delay, to the mac address changing and the dns requests

 11. 6 Hops instead of 3: